smougenot/ovh_dynhost_update_from_livebox/README.md

 Mainly inspired by DynHost script given by OVH
 This script uses
-- curl to get the public IP, and
+- curl to get the public IP and
+- dig to get current IP of the DynHost and
 - wget to push new IP

 ## Config :